xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

     1. Concatenate the following in order, for a total of 41 bytes:
         - The compressed root public key (33 bytes)
-        - `0x00000000000000000000000000000000` (4 bytes of zeroes).
+        - <span class="code-snippet">0x00000000000000000000000000000000</span> (4 bytes of zeroes).
 (This value was intended to be used to derive different members of the same family, but in practice only the value 0 is used.)
         - A "key sequence" value (4 bytes), as a big-endian unsigned integer.
 Use 0 as a starting value for the key sequence.

     2. Calculate the [SHA-512Half][] of the concatenated value.